MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 1. Enter a name in **Workspace name**.

+1. Select the type of environment you want to create, depending if you want to measure what happens on a website or in a mobile app.

 1. You can add members and assign their permission level from the **Role** list.
 Then select **Finish** to create the workspace or **Next** to install code.

 1. Install the code snippet to start receiving data and then select **Done**.

 ## Manage a workspace

 You can maintain multiple workspaces concurrently in an environment.
 Your [role](user-roles.md) determines how you can work in them.

- - As a Workspace admin, you can rename existing workspaces or delete them.
+ - As a workspace admin, you can rename existing workspaces or delete them.
- - You must be an Environment admin or a Workspace admin to manage the workspace.
+ - You must be an environment admin or a workspace admin to manage the workspace.

 ### Edit a workspace name